vxcall/vxcall.github.io/_drafts/2024-10-11-vmprotect-behavior-research.md

 > This article content might be too rudimentary for you if you are a skilled reverse engineer.
 {: .prompt-info }

-## What the hell is virtualization?
+## About virtualization

-Virtualization is a unique method used to secure and obfuscate code by transforming it into a custom bytecode that runs on a virtual machine (VM) embedded within the protected application.
-The virtual machine run in the application always has a proprietary architecture so the decompiler like IDA doesn't recognize the bytecode as neither instruction nor function but instead just a chunk of bytes.
+Virtualization is a unique method used to obfuscate code by transforming it into a custom bytecode that runs on a virtual machine (VM) embedded within the protected application.
+The virtual machine run in the application always has a proprietary architecture so the decompiler like IDA doesn't recognize the bytecode(original code) as neither instruction nor function but instead just a chunk of bytes.

+## What is VMProtect?

+VMProtect is one of the most famous (and infamous) protection software being developed by Russian firm, VMProtect Software.
+What it applies to software is not only virtualization but other obfuscation such as deadstores insertion, opaque predicates, indirect jmp, stack manipulation...you name it!

+VMProtect has been updated frequently and considering the latest version as of now is 3.9, version 3.8.1 (the one my binary was virtualized with) is pretty new I'd say.